shady-cj/alx-higher_level_programming/0x06-python-classes/README.md

 ### 3. Area of a square

 - Task: Write a class Square that defines a square by: (based on 2-square.py)
+* Private instance attribute: size: property def size(self): to retrieve it property setter def size(self, value): to set it: size must be an integer, otherwise raise a TypeError exception with the message size must be an integer if size is less than 0, raise a ValueError exception with the message size must be >= 0
+* Instantiation with optional size: def __init__(self, size=0):

+* Public instance method: def area(self): that returns the current square area
 - Files: 3-square.py, 3-main.py

 **USAGE**